Skip to Main Content

 You can think of peer review as a "stamp of approval" from academic experts.
 When an article is published in a peer-reviewed journal, you'll know that experts in the relevant field have read the article and, independent of their own particular opinions, verified it to meet a high standard of scholarship.
 Peer reviewed journals are occasionally also called scholarly or refereed journals depending on the publisher.

-Almost all library databases including Primo have a box or a tab that allows you to limit your search results to peer reviewed articles.
+Almost all library databases including Primo have a box or a tab that allows you to limit your search results to peer reviewed journals.
+Please note peer review journals also publish other types of articles, for example editorials and commentaries which are not peer reviewed.